oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 In this presentation, the Holder provides only the Disclosure for the claim `address`.
 Other claims are not disclosed to the Verifier.

-The following example shows a presentation of a (different) SD-JWT without a holder binding JWT:
+The following example shows a presentation of a (different) SD-JWT without a Holder Binding JWT:

 <{{examples/02/combined_presentation.txt}}